beratgonultas/raddam-diary/plotter_vs_pdfs/1_plotter/README.md

-This is the one of the two plotters that Erhan Gülmez gave us later on.
+This is the plotter we got from İrem Zöğ.